PhilipYip1988/windows-7-installation-guide/readme.md

 <img src='./images/img_040.png' alt='img_040' width='600'/>

 ## Drivers and Downloads

+**If the Devices Driver Pack was integrated into the installation media with NTLite, this step has already been carried out and can be skipped.**

 The Device Drivers will need to be manually downloaded from the OEMs drivers and downloads page: